A fast and effective kernel two-sample test for large-scale data: A new test

-To combine the advantages of the two statistics based on the asymptotic results, we propose to use a Bonferroni test on $\bar{Z}_{W}$ and $\bar{Z}_{D}$.
+To combine the advantages of the two statistics based on the asymptotic results, we adopt the Bonferroni correction.
 Let $p_{W}$ and $p_{D}$ be the approximated $p$-values of the test that rejects for large values of $\sqrt{b}\bar{Z}_{W}$ or $\sqrt{b}|\bar{Z}_{D}|$, respectively, based on their limiting distributions.
-Then, the proposed test rejects the null if $2\min(p_{D}, p_{W})$ is less than the significance level.
+Then, the proposed test rejects the null if $2\min(p_{W}, p_{D})$ is less than the significance level.
 The overall testing procedure is summarized in Algorithm \ref{alg}.

 \begin{remark} Other global testing methods, such as the Simes procedure, might also be considered.
-Here, $\bar{Z}_{W}$ and $\bar{Z}_{D}$ are dependent, so it is hard to show the exact level of global testing for the Simes procedure.
-We observe that $p_{W}$ tends to be small under the location alternatives and $p_{D}$ tends to be small under the scale alternatives.
+However, $\bar{Z}_{W}$ and $\bar{Z}_{D}$ are dependent, making it difficult to show the exact level of global testing for the Simes procedure.
+We observe that $p_{W}$ tends to be small under location alternatives, and $p_{D}$ tends to be small under scale alternatives.
 Thus, the Bonferroni correction does not introduce too much conservativeness. \end{remark}